TMJ Disorder Treatment in North Miami

 The National Institute of Dental and Craniofacial Research, part of the National Institutes of Health (NIH), classifies the categories of TMD by the following criteria:

 Myofascial pain, the most common form of TMD, which is discomfort or pain in the muscles that control jaw function and the neck and shoulder muscles.
+This can be addressed through TMJ disorder therapy.

 Internal derangement of the joint.
 This means a dislocated jaw or displaced disc, or injury to the condyle (the rounded edges of the jaw).
+TMJ physical therapy can help with this condition.

 Degenerative joint disease, such as osteoporosis or rheumatoid arthritis in the jaw joint.
+TMJ pain treatment in North Miami can provide relief for these conditions.

 What are the symptoms of TMD?